Individual training for improvisation

 What performers say

-Improv actor & musician
+Improv actor & playwright

 Impro Supreme has been most useful to me in terms of knowing new methods of work, acquiring new skills and mostly identifying my weak spots that need work and improvement.